KlimentC/telerik-devops-course/demo_5/README.md

 ## Introduction to networking

-Set 'docker' on your workstation resolv.conf
+Set 'dockerhost' on your workstation resolv.conf

 Publish exposed port.